NVIDIA/OpenSeq2Seq/docs/sources/source/installation.rst

    cd OpenSeq2Seq
    pip install -r requirements.txt

-If you need speech recognition, you have to build TensorFlow from sources as described in the
+If you would like to get higher accuracy speech recognition, you have to build TensorFlow from sources as described in the
 :ref:`Installation for speech recognition <installation_speech>`.
 Otherwise you can just install TensorFlow using pip::

    pip install tensorflow-gpu